-Before you are trying to swapping out the battery, take a look at the + pole.
+Before you are trying to swap out the battery, look at the + pole.

-Some devices like mod only accept flat top.
+Some devices like mod only accept a flat top.

-As the flat top ones are slightly short, button top will not fit in the vaping devices.
+As the flat top ones are slightly short, a button top will not fit in vaping devices.

 Some brands of flashlights like Nitecore & Jetbeam, only work with button-top batteries.

-Aside from the size, it's also worth mentioning that NOT all the button top batteries are protected.
+Aside from the size, it's also worth mentioning that NOT all of the button top batteries are protected.

-There are common opinions like "the button top comes with protected circuit, and the flat top cells are unprotected".
+There are opinions like "the button top comes with a protected circuit, and the flat top is unprotected".

 This is not true.

-Below will walk you through the terminologies about the protected and unprotected, and how to know which one is protected.
+Below, we will walk you through the terminologies for protected and unprotected batteries, and how to know which one is protected.

 Unprotected battery.
-With this name, it sounds pretty unsafe and acts like a buyer-repellent.
+With this name, it sounds unsafe and acts like a buyer-repellent.

 If that's the case, they will NOT be allowed in the market.
 How come there are so many unprotected cells out there?

 Actually, unprotected battery has the PTC and CID, which means they are safe if handled properly.

 PTC thermistor is a small disc that is found at the top of the battery.

 If there is a surge current and the battery heats up significantly, the PTC will increase its resistance to limit the current.

-And then the temperature will be back to normal, which prevents your battery from becoming burned out.
+And then the temperature will drop normal, which prevents your battery from becoming burned out.